I’m sure you’ve heard tons about getting out of your comfort zone.

 - Fill in your excuse here_____________________________.

-Sadly, the real reason is because you are afraid to get out of your comfort zone and begin working with photographers.
-And, no matter what you’ve heard, we don’t bite! 🙂
+Sadly, the real reason is because you are afraid to get out of your comfort zone and begin working out at the gym.
+Maybe you need to work with a personal trainer to get started.
+And, no matter what you’ve heard, they don’t bite! 🙂

-As a matter of fact, most photographers go out of their way to help you during a session.
-Of course, we love it when you come prepared.
-But, the only way to get real modeling experience is in front of the camera.
+As a matter of fact, most fitness trainers go out of their way to help you during a session.

 Now – What’s Next?
 How Do You Get Out of That Comfort Zone Syndrome?

-My final thought is, many models are shy and sometimes anxious.
-But, what separates the successful model shoots from the unsuccessful ones is, they get out there anyhow.
+My final thought is, many people are shy and sometimes anxious.
+But many times, what separates successful people from the unsuccessful ones is; they put themselves out there anyhow.

-Sure, they might be hesitant at first, but once they overcome one fear, they soon learn that they’re actually having fun! ‘
+Sure, they might be hesitant at first, but once they overcome one fear, they soon learn that they’re actually reaching milestones and having fun!

-Modeling success is not always easy, but there’s no reason it should be a burden to you.
+Truth is, success does not always come easy, but there’s no reason it should be a burden to you.

-Then, book some simple lifestyle modeling jobs.
+Then, plan to step a little more outside your comfort area each week.
 You’ll begin to feel more and more comfortable.

-Lastly, go for that high fashion model shoot, if it’s your dream.
+Lastly, go for that “BIG” goal, if it’s your dream.

 When we stay in our comfort zone, we hold ourselves back from living a life we love.